th3w1zard1/Andastra/docs/bwm_aabb_child_index_comparison_analysis.md

 4. Entire AABB tree traversal is off by one
 5. Engine fails to find any walkable faces
 6. Result: **Complete player immobility**

+**Why Both PyKotor and Andastra.Parsing Had the Bug**: Because Andastra.Parsing is a direct 1:1 port of PyKotor.
+They are the same codebase - same logic, same bug, same fix.
+When the Python code had the `+ 1` bug, the C# port had it too because it was translated directly.

 ### Why It Only Affected Indoor Map Builder Modules